JustJoostNL/blockwalk/README.md

 # Commands

-Use 1 of these following commands to load all the worlds in the server!
+Use 1 of these following commands to activate or deactivate the blockwalk effect.

 `/blockwalk`